 Patrick T. Roath

-Patrick Roath joined Ropes & Gray in 2014 as an associate in the litigation department.
-From 2015 to 2016, he served as a law clerk to Judge William J. Kayatta Jr. of the United States Court of Appeals for the First Circuit.
+Patrick Roath first joined Ropes & Gray in 2014 as an associate in the litigation and enforcement group.
+He rejoined Ropes & Gray in 2016 following a yearlong clerkship with Judge William J. Kayatta Jr. of the United States Court of Appeals for the First Circuit.

-Patrick represents clients in complex civil matters at all stages of litigation, including drafting dispositive motions, managing all aspects of discovery, preparing for trial, and pursuing appeal.
-He has experience with a wide range of subject matter, including securities fraud class actions, shareholder litigation, SEC enforcement matters, data privacy litigation, and insider trading matters.
+Patrick represents clients in complex civil matters at all stages of litigation and enforcement proceedings.
+He has experience advising clients on a wide variety of subject areas, including securities fraud class actions, shareholder litigation, SEC enforcement matters, data privacy litigation, and insider trading investigations.

 - Pam Wilmot & Patrick Roath, “Time for Mass. to adopt automatic voter registration,” Op-Ed, The Patriot Ledger (Nov.
 7, 2017)